GjjvdBurg/ESEBeamerPoster/README.md

 This code is released under the GPL License (v2) (see LICENSE).

+*Note: The official font for ESE presentation slides is Frutiger.
+See [Fruty](http://github.com/GjjvdBurg/Fruty) for a look-alike font installer.
+When available, the font is automatically used in this beamer class.*

 Usage
 -----
 See the file `example.tex`.
 Include the following command